marcodelmastro/SynacorChallenge/README.md

   * Found first 6 codes

 * 2021-02-25:
-  * More output to try to figure out what the teleporter checking algorithm does
+  * More output to try to figure out what the teleporter checking algorithm does.